gu-fan/simpleterm.vim/README.rst

     " show another window with test
     Salt test

-so, as you can easily executing whilst editing you can **tracking your work as scripts, and vice versa**
+so, as you can easily executing whilst editing, you can

-    lkie: ``setup/dev/test/make/deploy/coffee...``
+    tracking your work as scripts and vice versa

+                                        -- gu.fan~

+    ``e.g.: setup/dev/test/make/deploy/coffee...``

 also see andreyorst's `great conclusion on terminal integration:`__